sarikalakhani/BSE_Template_Portfolio/index.md

   c.
 Using the buzzer, the Arduino, and the jumper wires:<br/>
       - Connect the positive pin on the buzzer to pin - 10 on the Arduino<br/>
       - Connect the negative pin on the buzzer to pin GND on the Arduino<br/>
   d.
 Copy and paste the following code to your Arduino application.
 There are comments in the code for clarification<br/>
+3. add steps for second milestone
+4. add steps for final milestone
 ```
  // initiallized trigger pin and echo
  // initialized trigger pin to 2 and echo pin to 3 because they are connected to those pins on the arduino